 - LISTEN to people’s lived experience.
 And I mean actually *listen*.
 None of this waiting for your turn to talk, or invalidating others’ experience by forcing your own narrative.
 Listen more, and talk less.

 - READ and read and read.
 And when you think you have read enough, keep reading.
 Read about other cultures FROM people in those cultures.
-And especially read about systemic racism, xenophobia, homophobia, transphobia, etc. from people who actually experience these things.
+Read about other identities FROM people with those identities.
+Read about systemic racism, xenophobia, homophobia, transphobia, etc. FROM people who actually experience these things.

 - Search out opportunities where you can support marginalized groups.
 There are so many ways to be an ally—volunteering time, making monetary contributions, or spreading awareness in daily conversation, just to name a few.
 (When it comes to volunteering time or giving money, be sure to check if the organization you’re working with actually benefits the community and represents its needs.
 It’s great you want to help, but make sure it’s the right help.)